edwardmonah/LocationCalculation/README.md

 Cassandra is a database system which stores data across multiple services to avoid data loss, it is effectively data redundancy system with similar syntax to SQL.

+'''
 sudo docker run --name cass_cluster cassandra:latest --> Creates and runs writable container
+'''

+'''
 sudo docker start 4e780b0a9909488ffdc0ccb61df31f09643ce00e1fd4311a8494552ad5bda459 ---> starts container instance
+'''

+'''
 docker exec -it cass_cluster cqlsh ---> executes cassandra and allows us to interact with the database
+'''

 # Kubernetes

 Kubernetes was used as a container management and load balancing tool as shown below.
 We use one cluster in which there are three nodes.

 ![image](https://user-images.githubusercontent.com/96924468/162695851-4400c7ef-b2e1-4456-b52c-39354b44f676.png)

+In order to deloy the app using Kubernetes the following steps need to be followed: